15 Hobby Lobby Savings Secrets You Must Know to Save BIG

 Depending on your store, they will go through the clearance aisle every 6-8 weeks and mark everything currently on the wall an additional 40% off whatever the current price is.
 Big savings!

-BUT, as the holiday draws closer, the discount will reach up to 50% off – with the exception of select items in the Christmas department, which usually reach 66% off several days before Christmas.
-After the holiday is over, these seasonal items go on clearance from 66%, to 80%, and then eventually a whopping 90% off.
+BUT, as the holiday draws closer, the discount will reach up to 50% off.
+The exception is the Christmas department, where select items will usually reach 66% off several days before Christmas.
+After the holiday is over, these seasonal items go on clearance from 66% to 80%, and then eventually a whopping 90% off.
 Note that candy items only go on sale whenever they hit these clearance aisles.

 To get the most bang for your buck, plan to purchase holiday items for the next holiday season AFTER they’ve gone on clearance (yep, that means possibly buying Easter items in June!).

 7. Shop during 90% off Home Accents events.

 Twice a year, Hobby Lobby marks down their home accents items, starting at 50-66% off and eventually reaching 90% off.
 Usually, the first sale starts after Christmas and reaches 90% off around February.
 The second sale starts around Mother’s Day and reaches 80-90% off in late June or July.